Cultivating Connection and Confidence Through Garden Based Learning

 Bayside and partners are pioneering one such solution by converting a third of an acre of San Diego City Parks and Recreation property into a community garden.

-“We’re really excited to have helped develop this first-of-its-kind initiative,” says Kim Heinle, Bayside Community Center’s Executive Director Kim.
-“Now that we’ve created a model for how this work can be done we are hopeful that other communities throughout our region will be able to address food insecurity in a systemic and sustainable way,” she adds.
+“We’re really excited to have helped develop this first-of-its-kind initiative,” says Kim Heinle, Bayside’s Executive Director.
+“Now that we’ve created a model for how this work can be done we want to leverage our experience to support other communities throughout the region as they seek to address food insecurity in a systemic and sustainable way,” she adds.

 Watch and listen to ABC 10News interview Amy Zink, Program Manager of Bayside’s Environmental Learning Center about the community garden here.